Dr. Eric Verdin on Ketogenic Diet Longevity, Beta-Hydroxybutyrate, HDAC Inhibitors & NAD+

 Mechanistic target of rapamycin (mTOR)

-Tiny organelles inside of cells that produce energy in the presence of oxygen.
-Often referred to as the "powerhouse of the cell" because of its role in the production of ATP (adenosine triphosphate).
-Mitochondria are continuously undergoing a process of self-renewal known as **mitophagy** in order to repair damage that occurs as a side effect of their energy generating activities.
+Tiny organelles inside cells that produce energy in the presence of oxygen.
+Mitochondria are referred to as the "powerhouses of the cell" because of their role in the production of ATP (adenosine triphosphate).
+Mitochondria are continuously undergoing a process of self-renewal known as mitophagy in order to repair damage that occurs during their energy-generating activities.

 Nicotinamide adenine dinucleotide (NAD+)

 A coenzyme that is required for the production of energy in cells.
 NAD+ is synthesized from three major precursors: tryptophan, nicotinic acid (vitamin B3), and nicotinamide.
 It regulates the activity of several key enzymes, including many enzymes involved in metabolism and in repairing DNA damage.
 NAD+ levels rise during a fasted state.
 A group of enzymes called **sirtuins**, which are a type of histone deacetylase, use NAD+ to remove acetyl groups from proteins and are important mediators for the effects of fasting, caloric restriction, and the effects of a plant compound called **resveratrol**, a so-called calorie restriction mimetic.

 Nicotinamide riboside (NR)